 Your initial interview and/or cover letter should let her know immediately how your advanced education or experience can work for her.
 You need to let her know what benefits she'll get from hiring you that she wouldn't get from the other guy -- whether a teenage kid or another RVer.

-Still, the campground owner may only want or need -- or be able to afford -- someone to do the very basic tasks.
-So, again, the pay rate comes down to this: What is required for the job?
+Still, some campground owners may only want or need -- or be able to afford -- staff to do the very basic tasks.
+So, again, the campground pay rates come down to this: What is required for the job?

 The reality of it may simply be that you are competing with high school age kids.
 They're available for summer jobs.
 They're likely to be available for weekends and holidays.
 A campground job where they can come in and clean bathrooms for an hour or two in the evening may fit perfectly into their schedules.
 They'll work for minimum wage, without the added perks of an RV site and utilities.
 If they don't already have the skills for the job, they can learn them.

 Campground owners may prefer more mature workers.
 But, if the job doesn't require your wisdom and experience, they may not be willing to pay for it.
 Supply and demand influence campground pay rates.
 For the campground owner quoted in this article, the supply of high school kids looking for part-time jobs is adequate to keep her from offering more than minimum wage to RV workers.